Nasrullah-Toprak/YTU_Projects/README.md

 # **YTU_Projects**
-Projects completed during my Computer Engineering studies, including algorithms and programming tasks.
+Projects completed during my Computer Engineering studies, including algorithms, programming tasks, and more.
 The implementations are developed in C, showcasing technical skills and problem-solving approaches.